kimjisung78/MCRepair/results/markdowns/Time_17.md

 ```

 #### III.
 Explanation
-To fix the bug, the bug should be changed that it compares two instants wihtout ```convertUTCToLocal``` method.
+To fix the bug, its source code should be changed that it compares two instants wihtout ```convertUTCToLocal``` method.
 <br><br>